Marjatta

-Marjatta (IPA: [marjatːa]) is a Finnish female given name.
-Its nameday is celebrated on the 15th of August.
+' (/fi/) is a Finnish female given name.
+Its nameday is celebrated on 15 August.
 It reached its peak of popularity in the 1940s and 1950s.
 As of 2013 there were more than 123,000 women registered with this name in Finland.
 It is listed by the Finnish Population Register Centre as one of the top 10 most popular female given names ever.

 Origin and variants

 Marjatta is related to Marja and first appeared in the Kalevala.

 Notable people

 Notable people with this name include: